MicrosoftDocs/power-platform/power-platform/admin/security/security-overview.md

 > [!Important]
 > The security score refreshes every 24 hours and any action taken could take up to 24 hours to reflect the updated score.
-> The score calculation takes into account all environments, including both managed and non-managed ones.
+> The score calculation takes into account all environments, including both Managed Environments and non-Managed Environments.
-> If there are no managed environments to take action on in the recommendation panel, you will see no environments listed.
+> If there are no Managed Environments to take action on in the recommendation panel, you will see no environments listed.

 ## Reactive governance through recommendations
 The system generates various recommendations based on common, best practices that improve the security score of your tenant.
 Recommendations refer to actions or measures that the administrator can take to enhance their overall security statnus.